• log out

 As more and more software and content is widely shared, used and monetized, costs for everyone go down, due to these reasons.
 The QBUX token economy is designed to foster a free market of hosting solutions, software developers, content publishers, and communities that want to provide a great experience to connect and empower their members, without reinventing the wheel building their own software, content, or hosting infrastructure.

 The QBUX token ecosystem is also designed to reward collaboration.
-It can finally help monetize open source software and content through a combination of cryptographic signatures, copyright licensing, and economic incentives.
+It can finally help monetize open source software and digital content through a combination of cryptographic signatures, copyright licensing, and economic incentives.

 Web Development Today